How Many States Have Their Own Osha Plans

 What Is [Topic]

 OSHA State Plans are state-run workplace safety programs approved by the federal Occupational Safety and Health Administration.
-Even so, these aren’t watered-down versions of federal OSHA—they’re required to be at least as effective as the federal standards.
+These aren’t watered-down versions of federal OSHA—they’re required to be at least as effective as the federal standards.
 Think of them as OSHA’s mirror image, operating in states that have chosen to take the lead on workplace safety instead of relying entirely on federal oversight.

 State Plans vs. Federal OSHA

 Federal OSHA covers most of the country, but in State Plan states, the state government handles safety inspections and enforcement.
-On the flip side, they must meet all federal requirements and often add their own twists.
-Worth adding: the key?
+The key?
+Day to day, they must meet all federal requirements and often add their own twists.
 Some states even cover public sector workers (like teachers and police officers) while federal OSHA doesn’t.

 Which States Have Their Own Plans?